 Keeping with the outside bets, the Martingale can be used on the columns and rows as well.
 Since the payout is 2 to 1 with a 25 to 12 odds against the player.
 Every other loss you will double down the bet.

-A favored combination of betting is called “Betting the colors” or “Forcing the Green”.
+A favoured combination of betting is called “Betting the colours” or “Forcing the Green”.
 The betting starts by placing a low bet on Red, Black and Green.
 The idea is to hit Green for the larger payoff.
 Statistically, within 70 spins, the Green should come up.

 Betting a pound on red, black and green, and let it ride for 10 spins.
 Every 10 spins double up the bet on Green.
 Betting the red and black offsets losses until there is a hit on green.
 This is often unnecessary unless you are employing the Martingale strategy on the Red and Black.